jhgg/dissonance/docs/modules/api.md

 values of this dictionary are strings.

 ### `module.data`
-A persistent data store, that stores data using `SLACK_STORAGE`.
+A persistent data store, that stores data using `DISSONANCE_STORAGE`.

 #### Example
 ```python